dojo/docs/dojox/gfx.rst

 Image
 -----
   An Image is a shape that represents a resolution-independent color bitmap data.
-It can be created by the createImage() method of a surface or a group.
+  It can be created by the createImage() method of a Surface or a Group.

   The default shape description for image is defined as the dojox.gfx.defaultImage object.

   Here is a list of all properties and their defaults:

   type
     Always "image".

   x, y
     Coordinates of a top-left corner in pixels.
 Defaults: 0, 0.

   width, height
     Dimensions in pixels.
 Defaults: 0, 0 - don't forget to set them to real values.

   src
     A URL of an image data pointing to a GIF, JPG, or PNG file.
 Default: "".

   Changing width and height parameters you can stretch/shrink an image anisotropically.

 Text
 ----
   Text is a shape that anchors a text string to a point.
-It can be created by the createText() method of a surface or a group.
-It implements an additional text-specific method:
+It can be created by the createText() method of a Surface or a Group.
+  It implements these additional text-specific methods:

   setFont(font)
     Sets a font object.

   getFont()
     Returns the current font, or "null" to indicate that the default font is used.

   The default shape description for text shape is defined as the dojox.gfx.defaultText object.
   Here is a list of all properties and their defaults:

   type
     Always "text".

   x, y
     Coordinates of a text anchor.
 Defaults: 0, 0.

   text
     A string of characters you want to show aligned to the anchor poistion.
 Default: "".

   align
     An alignment of a text in regards to the anchor position:

+    "start"
-  "start" - a text's baseline starts at the anchor.
+      A text's baseline starts at the anchor.
 This is the default value of the align attribute.

+    "middle"
-  "middle" - a text's baseline is centered on the anchor point.
+      A text's baseline is centered on the anchor point.

+    "end"
-  "end" - a text's baseline ends at the anchor point.
+      A text's baseline ends at the anchor point.

   decoration
     A hint on how to render optional elements of a text:

+    "none"
-  "none" - text is not decorated.
+      Text is not decorated.
 This is the default value.

+    "underline"
-  "underline" - text is underlined.
+      Text is underlined.

+    "overline"
-  "overline" - text has a line above it.
+      Text has a line above it.

+    "line-through"
-  "line-through" - text has a line through the middle.
+      Text has a line through the middle.

   rotated
     A Boolean value, which indicates:

+    false
-  false - all glyphs are unrotated.
+      All glyphs are unrotated.
 The is the default value.

+    true
-  true - all glyphs are rotated 90 degrees counter-clock-wise.
+      All glyphs are rotated 90 degrees counter-clock-wise.
 This mode is useful for vertically arranged text.

   kerning
     A Boolean value, which indicates:

+    true
-  true - kerning is on.
+      Kerning is on.
 This is the default value.

+    false
-  false - kerning is off.
+      Kerning is off.

 Implementation notes
 ~~~~~~~~~~~~~~~~~~~~

 Text properties are loosely based on properties of the SVG text element.

+IE7
-IE7 broke a lot of VML stuff.
+  Broke a lot of VML features.

   The following things work in IE6 but don't work in IE7 (and there is no workaround for them):

     decoration
       Always "none".

     rotated
       Always false.

-FF2 and Opera9 don't support following properties:
+FF2 and Opera9
+  Do not support following properties:

   decoration
     Always "none".